hooiv/weather-app-fullstack/README.md

+Important: After a period of inactivity , the website https://weather-app-fullstack-frontend.onrender.com/ would require upto 60 seconds to redeploy on the backend as it's on the free tier of render.
+So, after visiting site you may have to wait 60 seconds .

 # Full Stack Weather App - AI Engineer Intern Assessment

 This project is a full-stack weather application built for the PM Accelerator AI Engineer Intern technical assessment.
 It allows users to get current weather information by location (city/postal code + optional country) or geolocation, view 5-day forecasts, optionally save searches with a date range, view search history, see related integrations (Maps, YouTube links), and export search history.